- 30 Nov

 Centre stage: Retail Service Desk Operations

-By Alan Morris, Managing Director of Retail Assist
+By Alan Morris, Founder of Retail Assist

 In a retail world built on technical environments that are multi-faceted, multi-channel and increasingly complex, retail Service Desk operations can constitute a valuable hub.
 As such, it should be moved up the company hierarchy to a position that reflects its critical role.